paulrothenbergmd

 Treatment options for patella instability depend on the severity of the condition and the underlying cause.
 Non-operative management may include:

-In cases where non-operative management does not provide relief, surgical treatment may be necessary.
+In cases where non-operative management does not provide relief, patella instability treatment may require surgical intervention.

 Surgical options may include:

 Recovery and rehabilitation from patella instability treatment can take several months and may involve physical therapy to regain strength and mobility in the knee.
-It is important to work with a healthcare provider to develop an individualized treatment plan based on the specific needs and goals of the patient.
+It is important to work with a healthcare provider to develop an individualized treatment plan based on the patient’s specific needs and goals.